 HIKO, Nev. -- The Latest on "Storm Area 51" events in two tiny Nevada towns near the once-secret military research site (all times local):

-Authorities say one person was arrested on a charge of public urination and another was detained at a gate to Area 51.
+Authorities say one person was arrested on a charge of public urination and another was detained early Friday at a gate to Area 51 on Friday.

 A group of about 75 people gathered near the site after an internet hoax posted in June invited people to "storm" the once-secret military installation.
 The place is the focus of popular lore about government studies of extraterrestrial life and space aliens.